mazhavilmovies/Auto-Request-Accept-Bot/README.md

 - Broadcast Feature [Just send any thing and click confirm button to send broadcast to all users]

+- Users Section [see users details and can send indivisual user message]

+# Upcoming Features
 - Next Feature [Pin Broadcast Message]